tidalmigrations/db-scripts/README.md

 `sqlplus tidal/Dev12345@ORCLPDB1`

-You should now have a running oracle database to test against.
+You should now have a running oracle multitenant database to test against.

 ### Troubleshooting
 If you are running the scrips inside an ec2 instance, make sure you configure its security group and inbound rules to allow for port connectivity.